Francisco Trincão

-Francisco António Machado Mota de Castro Trincão (/pt-PT/; born 29 December 1999) is a Portuguese professional footballer who plays as a winger for Primeira Liga club Sporting CP and the Portugal national team.
+Francisco António Machado Mota de Castro Trincão (/pt-PT/; born 29 December 1999) is a Portuguese professional footballer who plays as a winger for Saudi Pro League club Al-Ahli and the Portugal national team.

 He started his career with Braga B, making his debut with the first team in 2018 and winning the 2019–20 Taça da Liga in his second season with the club.
 In January 2020, he signed with Barcelona for a reported €31 million fee, with the deal made effective in July.
-He then spent two years on loan, at Wolverhampton Wanderers and Sporting CP, joining the latter permanently in April 2023.
+He then spent two years on loan, at Wolverhampton Wanderers and Sporting CP, joining the latter permanently in April 2023 and going on to make 208 appearances and win two Primeira Liga titles and the 2024–25 Taça de Portugal.

 Trincão represented Portugal at various youth levels, being part of the under-19 team that won the 2018 European Championship where he was crowned top scorer.
-He made his senior international debut in 2020.
+He made his senior international debut in 2020, and was selected for the 2026 World Cup.